Fjelle/penguin-breakfast/README.md

 current status: the game works and is playable in my ubuntu virtualbox.

-next step: improve communication, generalize game to allow more than two players, play test the game with friends, publish game on website
+next step: improve communication, generalize game to allow more than two players, play test the game with friends, publish game on website, develop AI.